gaeduron/Malloc/README.md

 |x00  00  00  00  00  00  20| 00|
 |---|---|---|---|---|---|---|---|
 ```
-Now let's see an exemple of a 3 chunks
+Now let's see an exemple with 3 adjacent chunks

 ```
 |---|---|---|---|---|---|---|---|